shagunattri/site/content/posts/jarapp.md

 - /blog/jarapp/
 ---

+Jar brings conventional gold investment that is now trusted for generations to the digital world with a simple usecase to solve for - make investing in digital gold seamless and easy.

+Jar added features with gamification and ability to invest with ease by availing rewards and purchasing gold in the process in the simplest way possible.

+It helps invest in a habit that can then be automated with the help of AutoPay.

 ### Jar's Core Insights

-A lot of the Indian population grew up in a small town, aspirational, and watched their heroes flaunt everything in movies, saw their cousins from tier-one cities flaunt everything, and wanted all those things, but they could never afford one.
+A lot of the Indian population from Tier 2/3 region have always dreamed of making it big, having watched heroes flaunt money in movies, their cousins from Tier 1 cities flaunting brands, and wanted all those things, but could never afford one.

-With money:
+With money,:
-No one taught us how to behave with money.
+- No one taught us how to behave with money.
-No one taught us how to build the right habits and right relationships with money.
+- No one taught us how to build the right habits and relationships.
-No one taught us to discipline around money.
+- No one taught us discipline around money.

-JarApp brings conventional investment type - gold online with gamification and the ability to invest with ease - availing rewards and purchasing gold in the process in the simplest way possible.

-It helps invest in a habit that can then be automated with the help of AutoPay.
+Jar main intention was to bring the concept of investing to the masses and define the ability for
 ### Here's my beef with JarApp

 The JarApp has a lot of features that are rare for me at least to use and manage my goal of releasing input every.